 “Are you sure that’s all it is?” she asks.
 I stroke her cheek.

 “I promise, that’s what it is,” I respond, purposely replacing her word all with my word what.
-This is not a small thing for me, but I am definitely going to need my Butterfly’s help to work through this, especially since this is our relationship we’re talking about here.
+This isn’t a small thing for me, but I’m definitely going to need my Butterfly’s help to work through this, especially since this is our relationship we’re talking about here.
 I never want to do anything again to make her feel uncomfortable or unhappy with me… with us.
-So I think it’s time for Christian Grey to make some serious changes.
+So, I think it’s time for Christian Grey to make some serious changes.

 Is he worried about his brother and his relationship with my friend?
 Did my little crack set him off?
 He has a tortured look on his face like he has had some frighteningly painful revelation and it’s scaring the hell out of me.
 He assures me that everything is okay and that he just needs my help with something, but I’m not so sure about that.
 That expression says a lot more than he’s letting on.

-During the short ride home from dinner, he holds my hand in his, stroking the skin softly like he was petting a cat or something.
+During the short ride home from dinner, he holds my hand in his, stroking the skin softly like he’s petting a cat or something.
 He never looks at me, though.
 He keeps his eyes trained out of the window looking off into nothing.
-Luckily no one notices but me, and if they did notice, they didn’t say anything.
+Luckily no one notices but me, and if they do notice, they don’t say anything.
 When we get back to the villa, he helps me out of the car and leads me inside with the others like normal.

-“Okay,” I say, still feeling trepidatious as he kissed me on the cheek and took to the stairs—not the elevator—on his way to our suite.
+“Okay,” I say, still feeling trepidatious as he kisses me on the cheek and takes to the stairs—not the elevator—on his way to our suite.

 “Is everything okay?”
-Gail asked as I watched him climb until he was out of sight.
+Gail asks as I watched him climb until he was out of sight.

 “Hey, Ana.
 I’m sorry I called during dinner much less on your vacation, but I’m just a little out of my realm here and I need some help.”
 Val sounds a little desperate.

 “Okay, well, why don’t you tell me what’s up?”
-I ask, folding my legs Indian-style in one of the chairs in the great room.
+I ask, folding my legs lotus-style in one of the chairs in the great room.

 “Um, Val, are you sure about that?”
-Somebody is going to get hurt here if these two are not absolutely certain about what they are saying.
+Somebody’s going to get hurt here if these two are not absolutely certain about what they’re saying.

 “Ana, he’s the sweetest guy I’ve ever met.
 He’s funny, gorgeous, and fabulous in the sack!” she raves.